BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/README.md

 * [18.0: Using i2p](18_0_Using_i2p.md)
   * [18.1: Bitcoin Core as an I2P (Invisible Internet Project) service](18_1_i2p_service.md)

+[TODO: CONSIDER IF CJDNS Network FITS IN HERE, possibly as 18.2, with the section renamed "Other Privacy Options" or something]

 ---

 _Everything over this line is on the backburner currently; files are being labeled P1, P2, P3, and L1, L2 and we'll figure out what to do with them later._